Toddler Activities: 4th of July Pony bead Necklace

 Here is a toddler activity using red, white (or silver) and blue star beads to make a necklace or bracelet.
-Easy classroom craft!
+Perfect for the Fourth of July or just for fun.
+Easy classroom craft or a art center activity!
+Focus on patterns, shapes and the fine motor skills.
 Add a charm to personalize it.

-Red, white (or silver) and blue star or pony beads.
+- Red, white (or silver) and blue pony beads.

 - Separate beads by color in a muffin tin or plastic containers.